su-group/PFAS-atlas/README.md

- # An Artificial Intelligence Platform for Automated PFAS Subgroup Classification: a Discovery Tool for PFAS Screening.
+ # An artificial intelligence platform for automated PFAS subgroup classification: A discovery tool for PFAS screening
- * This repository has the data and code for our manuscript "An Artificial Intelligence Platform for Automated PFAS Subgroup Classification: a Discovery Tool for PFAS Screening".
-The manuscript is currently under peer review.
-PLEASE DO NOT SHARE THE CODE BEFORE OUR MANUSCRIPT IS PUBLISHED.
-Thank you!
+ * This repository stores the data and code for our paper "An artificial intelligence platform for automated PFAS subgroup classification: A discovery tool for PFAS screening" published in Science of The Total Environment, 2024, (https://doi.org/10.1016/j.scitotenv.2024.171229)